 You're never prepared for your child to have a DISABiLITY.

-No matter if there have been years of questions, or it happens overnight, no parent is prepared to hear their child has a disability And as the diagnosis comes, so does a watershed of pain, loneliness, questions, and grief.
+No matter if there are years of questions, or it happens overnight, no parent is prepared to hear their child has a disability And as the diagnosis comes, so does a watershed of pain, loneliness, questions, and grief.

 Laura Wifler knows what it's like.
 Three weeks after her daughter was diagnosed with Rare Chromosome Disease, Laura began publicly chronicling her journey as a parent walking through the grief of disability.
 Like an open diary, Laura's posts resonated with parents of children with disabilities, as they felt seen, heard, and understood through her entries.